Honeywell: General Electric Company

-In October 2000, Honeywell (then valued at over $21 billion) accepted a takeover bid from then-CEO Jack Welch of General Electric.
+In October 2000, Honeywell, then valued at over $21 billion, accepted a takeover bid from then-CEO Jack Welch of General Electric.
 The American Department of Justice cleared the merger, while "GE teams swooped down on Honeywell" and "GE executives took over budget planning and employee reviews."
-However, on July 3, 2001, the European Commission's competition commissioner, Mario Monti blocked the move.
-This decision was taken on the grounds that with GE's dominance of the large jet engine market (led by the General Electric CF34 turbofan engine), its leasing services (GECAS), and Honeywell's portfolio of regional jet engines and avionics, the new company would be able to "bundle" products and stifle competition through the creation of a horizontal monopoly.
+However, on July 3, 2001, the European Commission's competition commissioner, Mario Monti, blocked the move.
+This decision was taken on the grounds that with GE's dominance of the large jet engine market, led by the General Electric CF34 turbofan engine, its leasing services (GECAS), and Honeywell's portfolio of regional jet engines and avionics, the new company would be able to "bundle" products and stifle competition through the creation of a horizontal monopoly.

 US regulators disagreed, finding that the merger would improve competition and reduce prices; United States Assistant Attorney General Charles James called the EU's decision "antithetical to the goals of antitrust law enforcement."
-This led to a drop in morale and general tumult throughout Honeywell, and in turn, the then-CEO Michael Bonsignore was fired as Honeywell looked to turn their business around.
+This led to a drop in morale and general tumult throughout Honeywell.
+The then-CEO Michael Bonsignore was fired as Honeywell looked to turn their business around.

 2002–2014 acquisitions and further expansion

-In January 2002, Knorr-Bremse – who had been operating in a joint venture with Honeywell International Inc. – assumed full ownership of its ventures in Europe, Brazil, and the USA.
+In January 2002, Knorr-Bremse —who had been operating in a joint venture with Honeywell International Inc. —assumed full ownership of its ventures in Europe, Brazil, and the USA.
 Bendix Commercial Vehicle Systems became a subsidiary of Knorr-Bremse AG.

-Although declining in influence, Honeywell maintains a presence in emerging industries, such as Northern Alberta's oil sands.
-Honeywell's Plant integrator is currently deployed in some of the most important plant-sites in the Oil Sands (Syncrude, Suncor, and others).
-In February that year, Honeywell's board appointed their next CEO and chairman, David M. Cote.
-Cote was instrumental in uniting the company cultures of Honeywell, AlliedSignal, and Pittway.
-Since 2002, Honeywell has made more than 80 acquisitions and 60 divestures, while adding $12 billion in new sales and increasing its labor force to 131,000 as a result of these acquisitions.
-Under his tenure, Honeywell's stock has nearly tripled from $35.23 in April 2002 to $99.39 as of January 2015.
+In February 2002, Honeywell's board appointed their next CEO and chairman, David M. Cote.
+Since 2002, Honeywell has made more than 80 acquisitions and 60 divestitures, and increasing its labor force to 131,000 as a result of these acquisitions.
+Honeywell's stock nearly tripled from $35.23 in April 2002 to $99.39 in January 2015.

 Honeywell made a £1.2bn ($2.3bn) bid for Novar plc in December 2004.
-The acquisition was finalized on March 31, 2005.
+The acquisition was finalized in March 2005.
 In October 2005, Honeywell bought out Dow's 50% stake in UOP for $825 million, giving them complete control over the joint venture in petrochemical and refining technology.
 In May 2010, Honeywell outbid UK-based Cinven and acquired the French company Sperian Protection for $1.4 billion, which was then incorporated into its automation and controls safety unit.